 |Canon G5 X (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||-||-||-||-|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the T7i has an optical viewfinder, which can be very useful when shooting in bright sunlight.
-In contrast, the EOS M6 relies on live view and the rear LCD for framing.
-The following table reports on some other key feature differences and similarities of the Canon M6, the Canon T7i, and comparable cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+In contrast, the M6 relies on live view and the rear LCD for framing.
+The table below summarizes some of the other core capabilities of the Canon M6 and Canon T7i in connection with corresponding information for a sample of similar cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon M6 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||9.0||5||no|